docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 ![Configuring SAML in UCP](../../images/saml_settings.png)

 1. In **IdP Metadata URL** enter the URL for the identity provider's metadata.
-2. In **UCP Host** enter the URL that includes the IP address of your UPC console.
+2. In **UCP Host** enter the URL that includes the IP address of your UCP console.
 3. Select **Save** to complete the integration.

 ## Security considerations